nimbling/Nimbling_Scripts/README.md

 hs.application.enableSpotlightForNameSearches(true)
 require("illustrator")*

 4. make sure the **Illustratorscriptsfolder =** bit points to the path where you unpacked the zip.
-Include a trailing slash.
 5. restart hammerspoon.
 You should see a message saying *illustrator helper scripts loaded*.

 They're opinionated as hell and I'm sure some of my shortcuts will conflict with yours or Adobe's.
 Well.. they can pry "cmd+shift+h" to flip horizontal from my cold, dead hands.